TimScheifler/TimScheifler/README.md

 ### Hello World 🐧
-I am a currently working on my MSc. of Computer Science Thesis at the Hochschule Furtwangen University.
+I am a currently working on my MSc. of Computer Science Thesis at the Hochschule Furtwangen University using Rasa.
-- 🔭 I am also working on some small frontend and backend project using Angular and Nodejs.
+- 🔭 I am also working on some smaller Java Projects to improve my coding experience (code-kata are a lot of fun)!
 - ✨ Learning clean code.

 ## Connect with me